vanus-labs/docs/content/cloud-docs/sink/aws-rds-mysql/setup.md

 10. Click on **Create database**.
 ![18](images/15.png)

-11. the DB is now in the process of creation.
+11. The DB is now in the process of being created.
 This could take a few minutes.
 ![19](images/16.png)